vaskort/vaskort.github.io/confirm.md

 ## Just one more thing...

 Thank you for subscribing.
-You will need to check your inbox and confirm your subscription.
+You will need to check your inbox and confirm your subscription (make sure to check your spam folder).